 This opens the Project Wizard so that you can review, add or change which files are included in your project.

 For a new project, the Wizard is only accessible after the project name and databases have been selected in the System File Specifications dialog.
 Some selections may be made automatically based on Database types already chosen.

 The Wizard only needs to be run once unless file selections need to be changed.

 At any time, contextual help can be obtained by clicking on the ? box in the top right corner of the dialog box, and then clicking on the subject you are wondering about.

 Note: as of DBDOC 10.7, it is possible to have pdf files built-in for display in Hyperview.
 If your project previously included externally-linked pdf files, a PDF Documents Detected dialog may appear, allowing you to build-in any or all of your folders of pdf files.
+It is best to avoid building the same pdf files as built-in and externally linked.
 These selections can also be modified when rebuilding from Wizard.